Colleges, School and Institutes

-I am currently writing my second monograph, Everyday Rebellion: New York City Poetry, 1960-1995, which combines close reading, creative writing, and archival research to explore the relationship between poetry and resistance from the counterculture to the AIDS crisis, and to argue that socially-situated poetry offers particular sites of resistance.
-I am also editing a comprehensive new anthology of New York poetry from the eighteenth century to the present day: City of the World: the Poetry of New York (under contract to Fordham University Press).
+I am currently writing my second monograph, Everyday Rebellion: Resistance and New York City Poetry, 1960-1995, which combines close reading, creative writing, and archival research to explore the relationship between poetry and infrapolitics from the counterculture to the AIDS crisis, and to argue that socially-situated poetry offers particular sites of resistance.

-I have written or am writing articles and chapters on Anne Waldman's Life Notes, Joe Brainard's queer optimism, New York poetry, American women poet-editors and the mimeograph revolution, Joe Brainard and John Ashbery, Allen Ginsberg and Frank O’Hara, Allen Ginsberg and collage, place, space and identity in Richard Yates, William Burroughs and food, and William Burroughs and art.
+I have written articles and chapters on the ecopoetics of Anne Waldman's Life Notes, Joe Brainard and queer optimism, New York poetry, American women poet-editors and the mimeograph revolution, Joe Brainard and John Ashbery, Allen Ginsberg and Frank O’Hara, Allen Ginsberg and collage, place, space and identity in Richard Yates, William Burroughs, affect, and taste, and William Burroughs and art.

 I joined Birmingham as a Teaching Fellow in 2015, and as a Lecturer in 2016.
 I previously taught at University College London, where I received my PhD, and I also spent several years working in student support and in the educational charity sector.

 Fellow of the Higher Education Academy, FHEA22 Jun 2018 -